kaizen-technology-llc/DbUpZen/README.md

 You can *read* information from the database using the command factory provided, and use that information to influence the script you generate and return.

-Note that DbUpX provides some helpful extension methods that are like a minimal form of the excellent [Dapper](https://github.com/StackExchange/Dapper) library, except they operate on `Func<IDbCommand>` to better fit in with DbUp.
+Note that DbUpZen provides some helpful extension methods that are like a minimal form of the excellent [Dapper](https://github.com/StackExchange/Dapper) library, except they operate on `Func<IDbCommand>` to better fit in with DbUp.